 Any adult may adopt a child as long as they prove their eligibility to do so through the adoption process.
 Texas law even provides for adult adoptions.
 No age limitations are placed on the adoptive parents, as reflected by the large number of grandparent adoptions done in Texas.
 The adoptive parents must be able to care for the child to the age of majority (age 18).
 However, no income requirements have been established under law.
 Texas adoptions may be pursued by single adults as well as married couples, straight as well as LGBTQ individuals and couples.

-Types of Adoption Can Include:
+Some of the Various Types of Adoption Include:

 - Infant adoptions.
-These are generally private matters created through contracted arrangements made between biological parents and the adoptive parents.
+These are generally private matters created through contracted arrangements made between biological parents and adoptive parents.

 - Stepparent adoptions.
 These are the most common type of adoption in Texas where a new spouse adopts a child by marriage.